nzakas/proposal-write-once-const/README.md

 ## Motivation

 In certain situations, a constant binding's value may not be calculable at the time of declaration, leaving developers to use `let` even though the binding's value will never change once set.
 Using `let` on bindings that should be immutable can lead to errors.

+### Use Case #1: Multiple conditions to calculate a value

 This often happens when the value of a binding needs more than two conditions to be evaluated in order to determine the correct value to use.
 For example:

 ```js
 let value;